Albert Jay Nock: Thought

-Anti-Semitism and disillusionment with democracy
+Antisemitism and disillusionment with democracy

 When Albert Jay Nock started The Freeman magazine in 1920, The Nation offered its congratulations to a new voice in liberal journalism.
 Nock rebuffed the gesture in a letter to the magazine's owner, Oswald Villard, in which he wrote, "I hate to seem ungrateful, but we haint liberal.
 We loathes liberalism and loathes it hard", identifying himself with Radicalism.
 Nock professed allegiance to a detached philosophical objectivity, expressed in his Platonist credo of "seeing things as they are".
-He had decried anti-Semitism in his earlier writings, but in his sixties he began giving vent to increasingly anti-Semitic and anti-democratic sentiments, leading Robert Sherrill, writing years later in The Nation, to call him "virulently anti-Semitic" and "anti-democratic".
+He had decried antisemitism in his earlier writings, but in his sixties he began giving vent to increasingly antisemitic and anti-democratic sentiments, leading Robert Sherrill, writing years later in The Nation, to call him "virulently anti-Semitic" and "anti-democratic".

 The historian and biographer, Michael Wreszin, compared Nock's disillusionment with democracy and his attacks on the Jewish people to similar feelings held by Henry Adams.
-Before he died, Nock destroyed all his notes and papers, except a few letters and an autobiographical manuscript published posthumously as Journal of Forgotten Days (Nock was so secretive about the details of his personal life that Who's Who could not find out his birthdate).
+Before he died, Nock destroyed all his notes and papers, except a few letters and an autobiographical manuscript published posthumously as Journal of Forgotten Days.
+(Nock was so secretive about the details of his personal life that Who's Who could not find out his birthdate).

 In Journal of Forgotten Days, Nock wrote these passages about the Jews of New York City:

 31 August—Leaving for New York today, in great dissatisfaction, to be tied to the public libraries, which are infested with Jews, Turks, infidels, and heretics, such as orthodox members of the Church of England are supposed to pray for in the Good Friday collect.

 20 September—The Jewish holiday Yom Kippur yesterday closed New York up as tight as a white-oak knot.
 One would say there was not a hundred dollars' worth of business done in all the town.
 It sets one's mind back on Hitler's policy.
 The question is not what one thinks of it as an American, but what one would think of it if one were a German in Germany, where the control of cultural agencies is so largely in the hands of Jews—the press, drama, music, education, etc.—and where there is, or was, a superb native culture essentially antithetical.
 Is one's own culture worth fighting for?
 I think so.
 I think I would fight for it.